 Lindsay Seers, Nowhere Less Now, Installed at Hayward Gallery, London, 2014

-A GLOBAL STATE OF PAREIDOLIA has been developed in collaboration with Fotogalleriet, Oslo and artist Lindsay Seers (UK) and takes place between 24 March and 24 April 2017.
+A GLOBAL STATE OF PAREIDOLIA, developed in collaboration with Fotogalleriet, Oslo and artist Lindsay Seers (UK), took place between 24 March and 24 April 2017.

-While in Oslo, Seers will work on her episodic project Nowhere Less Now.
-This work focuses on unusual individual life-stories, and in particular on the ways that biographical narratives may coalesce, burgeon, and bifurcate at particular moments in time.
-Nowhere Less Now has been in development over several years, a version is currently on show in Glynn Vivian Gallery, UK until 1 March 2017 .
-There are four versions realised to date; the fifth will be presented in October 2017 at the Sharjah Art Foundation (UAE).
-The forthcoming version, like the previous three, takes its narrative content from biographies of people with heterochromia – the condition of having differently coloured eyes.
-Heterochromia is an example of chimerism: the difference in eye-colour reveals the DNA trace of a subsumed fraternal twin.
-While in Oslo Seers plans to develop this work through a cross-disciplinary dialogue with local scientists, researchers and others and is particularly interested to meet and talk with individuals whose life-stories have involved significant transitions from one cultural background to another.
-The residency’s outcome is will be presented in collaboration with Fotogalleriet in 2018.
+While in Oslo, Seers worked on her episodic project Nowhere Less Now, a project that focuses on unusual individual life-stories: in particular, on the ways that biographical narratives may coalesce, burgeon, and bifurcate at particular moments in time.
+In development over several years, Nowhere Less Now has been shown in various versions, including 2017 exhibitions at the Glynn Vivian Gallery (UK) and the Sharjah Art Foundation (UAE).
+Some versions have been inspired by biographies of people with heterochromia – the condition of having differently coloured eyes.
+An example of chimerism, heterochromia reveals the DNA trace of a subsumed fraternal twin.
+While in Oslo Seers engaged in cross-disciplinary dialogue with local scientists, researchers and others, and met individuals whose life-stories have been affected by their heterochromia.
+The residency’s outcome will be presented in collaboration with Fotogalleriet in 2019.

 About Lindsay Seers